Home >Resources>Bulk Waste Disposal>How to Dispose of Concrete

 Things to Consider

-• Not ideal for asphalt and concrete disposal on job sites or in public areas.
+• Not ideal for the disposal of jobsite concrete or asphalt in public areas.

 4. Hire a Junk Removal Company

-Some junk removal companies will take construction debris, such as concrete and asphalt.
-The company will schedule a pickup window and send out their team, who will determine the hauling price upon arrival.
-From there, they’ll load up your materials and haul it away.
-However, this may not be the right option for all jobs.
+Some junk removal companies will take construction debris, like concrete and asphalt.
+The company will schedule a pickup window and send out their team.
+When they arrive at your property, they’ll give you a price to move your materials.
+From there, they’ll load up your debris and take it away.
+This may not be the right option for all jobs since you won’t know your final price until after the movers get there.
 Learn which projects are best for junk pickup services before using one for your concrete and asphalt disposal needs.

 Benefits